natsblog/natsblog.github.io/RAREfest2020.md

 ## RAREfest 2020 organised by Cambridge Rare Disease Network

-Anyone can be affected by a rare disease.
-In fact, the award-winning campaign by [Takeda](https://iamnumber17.geneticalliance.org.uk) illustrated that 1 in 17 people are affected.
-Whilst rare diseases are rare - they are (collectively) not uncommon and they can be caused by completely unpredicted new changes in the DNA.
+**Anyone can be affected by a rare disease.** In fact, the award-winning campaign by [Takeda](https://iamnumber17.geneticalliance.org.uk) illustrated that 1 in 17 people are.
+Whilst rare diseases are indeed rare, they are (collectively) not uncommon and they can be caused by an unexpected change in the DNA.
-Let's chat AI, gene therapies, the story of impressive entrepreneur Onno Faber and the little-known genetics of bodyweight.
+I'll chat AI, gene therapies, the story of impressive entrepreneur Onno Faber and the little-known genetics of bodyweight.

 ### MORNING SESSION: AI and Rare Diseases

 Let's start off first with the statistics: 7,000 rare diseases, 95% without treatment, 400m patients world-wide, 50% children (Credit: Healx ppt.).

-The morning panel composed of Simone Manso from Healx, Rudy Benfredj from Mendelian and Maria Picone from TREND Community discussed powering up Rare Diseases with Artificial Intelligence.
+The morning panel composed of Simone Manso from [Healx](https://healx.io), Rudy Benfredj from [Mendelian](https://www.mendelian.co) and Maria Picone from [TREND Community](https://trend.community) discussed powering up Rare Diseases with Artificial Intelligence.
 A take-home message was that human and artificial intelligence can work hand-in-hand to diagnose early and at-scale.

 Rare diseases are notorious for their 'diagnostic odyssey', meaning many years (sometimes decades) until patients receive an accurate diagnosis.
 The emotional toll